Anmore South Community Engagement

 • Is there any legal (or otherwise) reason why Icona would not be able to use Anmore's available CD zoning for Anmore South?
 If yes, please state why.
 If no, then is there any legal (or otherwise) reason why Anmore Council cannot suggest that Icona explore that option?
 If it is an available option why does Anmore Council refuse to acknowledge that it exists and is available for use by Icona, just as the one acre option is.
 A variation of CD zoning is a viable option that everyone could work with.

-HKoit asked 13 days ago
+HKoit asked 5 months ago

 We have responded to your questions about the infill/CD zone previously, and we have noted your preferences as part of this community engagement process.
 If you would like to discuss your preferences further, we encourage you to participate in the community engagement discussions or submit a written response with what you would like to see in terms of future development of Anmore South.
 Village staff members involved in this planning process are also available to meet with you by phone or in person if you prefer to share your input that way.